phaserjs/phaser/README.md

 Version 1.1.3 - in build

+* New: Updated to use the latest version of Pixi.js - which means you can now use all the sexy new WebGL filters they added :)
 * New: Sprite.animations.getAnimation will return an animation instance which was added by name.
 * New: Added Mouse.button which is set to the button that was pressed: Phaser.Mouse.LEFT_BUTTON, MIDDLE_BUTTON or RIGHT_BUTTON (thanks wKLV)
 * New: Added Mouse.pointerLock signal which you can listen to whenever the browser enters or leaves pointer lock mode.